-- Contact the farm prior to the visit and confirm with the management that they have adequate hand washing facilities around the area being visited or Contact local Environmental Health for advice on farms with the best facilities - Ensure that they have running tap water, pump action soap and paper towels - Is there a cordoned off area for picnics away from the animals that has handwashing facilities - Take wet wipes with you to deal with any visible dirt on hands as a quick first aid measure until the child can wash their hands
+- Contact the farm prior to the visit and confirm with the management that they have adequate hand washing facilities around the area being visited or Contact local Environmental Health for advise on farms with the best facilities - Contact local Environmental Health for advise on planning a farm visit and ask for farms / centres with the best facilities - Ensure that they have running tap water, pump action soap and paper towels - Is there a cordoned off area for picnics away from the animals that has handwashing facilities - Take wet wipes with you to deal with any visible dirt on hands as a quick first aid measure until the child can wash their hands

-The simple rules listed below will help to keep you and your children safe when visiting open farms as many farm animals, particularly cattle, carry bacteria in their stomach and in their faeces which can cause severe stomach pain and diarrhoea.
+The simple rules listed below will help to keep you and your children safe from E.coli and other infections that may be found on open farms.
 Pregnant women need to take particular care and specifically should avoid contact with sheep / lambs and their droppings.